 Clutch Size: Usually 3 eggs, occasionally 2 to 4.

 Incubation: The female incubates the eggs for 28 days.
 The male supplies her and the young with nearly all of their food until the young near fledging.

-Fledging: Young leave the nest at about 6 weeks of age, but may continue to be fed by their parents for another 8 to10 weeks.
+Fledging: Young leave the nest at about 6 weeks of age but may continue to be fed by their parents for another 8 to10 weeks.

-Nest: The nest is usually placed below the canopy in a main fork of a tall, mature, deciduous tree close to water.
+Nest: The nest is usually placed below the canopy in the main fork of a tall, mature, deciduous tree close to water.
 Both the male and female construct the nest of sticks and line it with twigs or leaves.

 The nest may be used in subsequent years, with new lining added.
 Nest heights in Tennessee average 45' and range from 25' to 65' above the ground.